alexanderkyoo/COS126-Final-Project/readme.txt

 output should be or reference output files (e.g. images, audio files) of the expected output.

+To compile and run this program, the user compiles and runs FreshmanSim from the command-line.
+The expected result of this is a text-based opening screen which includes a welcome message, instructions and the option to choose your difficulty level.
+Once the difficulty level is chosen, a concentration area is chosen, and events and assignments are then generated.

 Describe how your program accepts user input and mention the line number(s) at which your program accepts user input.

+The program accepts user input from the command line in FreshmanSim.java at lines 37, 61, 81, 96, 153, 158, 191, 207.
+This input is used to determine the way that the game unfolds.